mcellteam/mcell/libmcell/documentation/generated/geometry.rst

    * | return type: Region

+  | Computes difference of two regions, use with Python operator '-'.

 * | **__mul__**

    * | other: Region
    * | return type: Region

+  | Computes intersection of two regions, use with Python operator '\*'.

 SurfaceRegion
 =============

-Surface region  in MDL, however a new class Region was instroduced in MCell4 so it was renamed to avoid confusion.
+Defines a region on the object.
+The extent of a region is given by the wall_indices list.
+Molecules can be added and surface properties can be set with the optional regional surface commands.
+You can have an arbitrary number of regions on an object, and they may overlap if you wish.
+Molecules added to overlapping regions accumulate.
+Triangles belonging to multiple regions inherit all parent regions’ surface properties.
+Users have to make sure that in case of overlapped regions their surface properties are compatible.

 Attributes:
 ***********
 * | **name**: str
+  | Name of this region.

 * | **wall_indices**: List[int]
   | Surface region must be a part of a GeometryObject, items in this list are indices to
-  | its wall_list array
+  | its wall_list array.

 * | **surface_class**: SurfaceClass = None
+  | Optional surface class assigned to this surface region.
-  | Has higher priority than the parent geometry object's surface class.
+  | If not set, it is inherited from the parent heometry object's surface_class.

 * | **initial_surface_releases**: List[InitialSurfaceRelease] = None
-  | Equivalent to MDL's MODIFY_SURFACE_REGIONS/MOLECULE_DENSITY or MOLECULE_NUMBER,
-  | each item defines either density or number of molecules to be released on this surface
+  | Each item of this list defines either density or number of molecules to be released on this surface
   | regions when simulation starts.

 * | **node_type**: RegionNodeType = RegionNodeType.UNSET